olemb/git-prompt/README.rst

 ===============================

 * Shows only the essentials to keep noise down to a minimum.
+* Colors for quick assesment of the situation.
 * Very fast: written in Go and compiled to native code.
 Calls only one external command.
 (Two if HEAD is detached.)
-* Colors for quick assesment of the situation.
-* Works with any shell that can use call commands in a prompt.
+* Works with any shell that can call commands in a prompt.

 Installing